Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 RULE #1 Don’t plan – navigate

-If you’ve always thought of your careers as something you could plan in advance, a fundamental shift in mindset is the best investment you can make.
+If you’ve always thought of your careers as something you could plan in advance, you need to make a fundamental shift in mindset.
 Think direction, not destination.
 This means just starting somewhere (ideally in a job that plays to your strengths) and having faith in your ability to make smart decisions as you go along.
 Remember, since no jobs (or industries) are ‘recession-proof’, your flexibility is your number one asset.
 Keep your options open and an eye out for exciting opportunities that come your way.

 RULE #2 Shorten your time-frame

 Instead of asking “What do I want to do for the next 40 years of my life?” try asking “What do I want to do for the next two years of my life?”
-It’s a far more manageable – and sensible – question.
+It’s a far more manageable — and sensible — question.
 The buzz-words here are flexibility and opportunism.
-Whatever you choose isn’t going to be your career for life – it’s just going to be your first job after university.
-Jobs with small- to medium-sized companies (SMEs) are often a better plan than committing to a long-term graduate scheme, which will limit your flexibility.
+Whatever you choose isn’t going to be your career for life — it’s just going to be your first job after university.
+If you lack clarity, jobs with small- to medium-sized companies (SMEs) can be a better plan than committing to a long-term graduate scheme, which can box you in.
+Then again, some big companies are great at spotting your potential and directing you towards the areas of the business where you’ll be happiest.
+Check the small print before you sign up.

 RULE #3 Start with you, not your degree